Uber's Massive Scraping Program Collected Data About Competitors Around The World - Slashdot

 Number one!
 Number one!
 Freedom and all that!

-Key line from the article (Score:2)
+Key line from the article (Score:3)

 Tanslation: We have no evidence that Uber did anything illegal in regards to its data gathering, but we want you to assume that they did while maintaining a defense against libel.